Table of Contents

 So if you don’t proactively find ways to procure balanced feedback or positive feedback, then you are setting yourself at a disadvantage.

-The top tier Amazon sellers are so successful because they fully embrace every single opportunity in soliciting feedback.
+The top tier Amazon sellers are so successful because they fully embrace every single opportunity to solicit feedback.
 They know the impact it will have on their sales.
-In fact, Amazon themselves encourage sellers to solicit feedback as an advice to improve overall customers’ experiences.
+In fact, Amazon themselves encourage sellers to solicit feedback as advice to improve overall customers’ experiences.

 Since the launching of SageMailer, we have worked with thousands of merchants, and one of the common growth-boosting thread that ties them all together is that they all used the tool to create enriching customer experiences.

 How exactly did they do it?
 Well, here’s how: Think like your customer.
 You have to get into your customer’s mindset.
 Think like this: If you are the customer, under what circumstances do you consider it to be okay for the seller to send you a follow-up email?
 How would you like that email to benefit your life?
 What would it take for that email to have for you to not immediately delete it in lieu of spam?
 Would you be more likely to read the email if it’s personalized specifically for you, tailored to your purchasing history with that merchant?

 Before moving forward, answer those specific questions because it will help you learn more about your Amazon business and the customers that you already have in your buyer pool.

 Then, once you are clear on all the answers, proceed to craft a well-constructed and value-driven email template.
 You need to personalize your e-mail to make it more distinctive.
 You should never assume all your buyers know how to leave a feedback.
 Most of them might have never left feedback before, so show them how to do it in a step-by-step manner.
 If you provide them with a walkthrough, it will increase the likelihood of them leaving you a review.

 Here are the instructions.
 Amazon recommends you include in your feedback solicitation email:

 - On Amazon.com, log in to your account.
 Then click on “Your Account” in the upper right-hand corner.